 Want to get involved in watersports but can’t decide what kind of boat to buy?
-If the choice is between a solo canoe and kayak, you’re in the right place.
+If the choice is between a solo canoe and using a kayak, you’re in the right place.
 I’ve tried both types of watercraft and I know what they can do and who they’re best for.
 If you want to go out on the water on your own, you will probably want a solo canoe or solo kayak.
 So, when it comes to solo canoe vs kayak, which one should you choose?

 Let’s learn about the differences between a solo canoe and a solo kayak, so you can decide which will be easier for you to transport, paddle, and store.